 The part is created with the settings of the template including the units.
 This part template uses millimeters as the units.
 You can create and save any number of different templates, all with different settings.

 Saving Files

-Saving files writes the file information in RAM to a location on a fixed disk.
+Saving files writes the file information in RAM to a storage location.
 SOLIDWORKS provides three options for saving files.
 Each has a different effect on file references.